 The case was supposed to go to trial in the Texas Court in April.
 However, before the trial was set to commence, Apple and SimpleAir entered into negotiations outside of court.
 Negotiations have now come to an end.

 Apple has agreed to license the SimpleAir patents at an undisclosed term.
-Apple undoubtedly had some indication that it couldn’t win the case in court to have chosen to settle outside.
-The Texas court in question is known for siding with patent holders.
+While the specific terms of the agreement have not been made public, it is clear that Apple found it more advantageous to settle rather than face a potentially lengthy and costly trial.
+The decision to settle outside of court suggests that Apple may have had some indication that it couldn’t win the case in court.
+The Texas court in question is known for siding with patent holders, which likely influenced Apple’s decision to negotiate a settlement.

 via AppleInsider